BlueWombat/bluewombat.github.io/_posts/2015-05-16-install-or-update-certificates-on-apache.md

 ### Order your certificate online

-Whether your favorite supplier is RapidSSL, DigiCert or whatever, the process is largely the same.
+Whether your favorite supplier is <a href="https://www.rapidssl.com/buy-ssl/" target="_blank">RapidSSL</a>, <a href="https://www.digicert.com/ssl-certificate.htm" target="_blank">DigiCert</a>, <a href="https://www.symantec.com/ssl-certificates/" target="_blank">Symantec (formerly VeriSign)</a>, <a href="https://www.cloudflare.com/ssl/dedicated-certificates/" target="_blank">Cloudflare</a> or whatever, the process is largely the same.
 You choose the certificate type, and pass the content of the request.csr file, in order to receive your certificate.

 ### Install your certificate